 Up next in #HPtE series: The impact of conflict in an organisation (HPtE #11)

 Want to learn how to remove the conflict?
 Ask us about our Discover HPtE Strategy® Video Conference – a one-hour introduction to the HPtE Strategy® Framework.
-Contact Karl or Richard via direct message on LinkedIn
+Contact Karl via direct message on LinkedIn